victor-david/logite/README.md

 ### Log Files
 **Logite** uses the log file name to distinquish one from another.
 See the [Log Files & Rotation](/LOGFILES.md) for more information.

+### Work in Progress
+**Logite** is decently functional at this point, but is still a work in progress.
+Questions, suggestions, tips, ideas, etc?
+Create an issue.